Brandon J. Dirden: Career

 A Morehouse College and University of Illinois graduate, Dirden made his Broadway debut in Prelude to a Kiss.
 He has since appeared regularly both on and off Broadway in plays such as Clybourne Park, The First Breeze of Summer and Detroit 67.

 He played Dennis Aderholt in The Americans.

 In 2012, he received an OBIE Award, AUDELCO VIV Award and a Theater World Award and was nominated for The Drama League and Lucille Lortell awards for his portrayal of Boy Willie in the Signature Theatre's revival of August Wilson's The Piano Lesson.
 In 2017 he appeared in August Wilson's Jitney at Manhattan Theatre Club, and in 2022, appeared on Broadway in both Dominique Morisseau's Skeleton Crew and the revival of Richard Greenberg's Take Me Out.
 Dirden was nominated for a Drama Desk Award as Outstanding Actor in a Play for his role as Reggie in Skeleton Crew.

 Dirden made his directorial debut in September 2015 directing August Wilson's Seven Guitars at Two River Theater in Red Bank, New Jersey.
+In 2024, he starred in August Wilson's Gem of the Ocean, also at the Two River Theater.

 Dirden has guest-starred in TV series such as The Big C, The Good Wife, and Ed Burns' Public Morals.